CedricPerret/CedricPerret.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postdoctoral researcher in social evolution
+subtitle: Postdoctoral researcher in social evolution at the University of Lausanne

 profile: